Translation (biology)

 Translation is the process in biological cells in which proteins are produced using RNA molecules as templates.
-The generated protein is a sequence of amino acids.
-This sequence is determined by the sequence of nucleotides in the RNA.
+The generated protein is a sequence of amino acids determined by the sequence of nucleotides in the RNA.
 The nucleotides are considered three at a time.
 Each such triple results in the addition of one specific amino acid to the protein being generated.
 The matching from nucleotide triple to amino acid is called the genetic code.
 The translation is performed by a large complex of functional RNA and proteins called ribosomes.
 The entire process is called gene expression.

 In translation, messenger RNA (mRNA) is decoded in a ribosome, outside the nucleus, to produce a specific amino acid chain, or polypeptide.
 The polypeptide later folds into an active protein and performs its functions in the cell.
 The polypeptide can also start folding during protein synthesis.
 The ribosome facilitates decoding by inducing the binding of complementary transfer RNA (tRNA) anticodon sequences to mRNA codons.
 The tRNAs carry specific amino acids that are chained together into a polypeptide as the mRNA passes through and is "read" by the ribosome.
+The three stages of translation are initiation, elongation, and termination.